-Syringe service programs have always been met with resistance due to the fact that they challenge drug-related stigma while prioritizing the human rights and dignity of people who use drugs.
-This workshop will focus on creating safe access points in your community that do not focus directly on total abstinence, but instead focus on engagement and empowering the individual where they are at with an undertone of addressing conditions of drug use along with the drug use itself.
-Wellness Services STEP program involves Naloxone/Narcan distribution, free HIV/HCV testing, free access to syringes and other harm reduction supplies.
+Syringe service programs have always been met with resistance because they challenge drug-related stigma while prioritizing the human rights and dignity of people who use drugs.
+This workshop will focus on creating safe access points in your community that does not focus directly on total abstinence, but instead focus on engagement and empowering the individual where they are at with an undertone of addressing conditions of drug use along with the drug use itself.
+Wellness Services STEP program involves Naloxone/Narcan distribution, free HIV/HCV testing, free access to syringes, and other harm reduction supplies.
 STEP emphasizes building rapport and trust first while engaging readiness for testing and treatment.
 This has led to an increase in HIV/HCV testing and treatment services for Flint's IDU (injection drug user) population and helped to reduce the number of HIV/HCV cases related to injection drug use.

 Drug checking in the United States is a relatively new public health intervention to support the health and autonomy of people who use drugs.
 From a public health perspective, the motivations behind pursuing drug checking are to attempt to address the major issue of the adulteration of the illicit drug supply.
 For on the ground harm reductionists and activists, drug checking is a mechanism of reducing risk but also for pleasure maximization.
 This workshop will provide background and history to how drug checking began, a snapshot of how drug checking is evolving within the US, including different drug checking methods being used by harm reduction activists and drug checking technicians around the country.
 This workshop will also cover general considerations when thinking about building a drug-checking program, including technology, cost, legalities, and implementation.
 There will be time for Q&A at the end of the session.